spadefoot/kohana-intercepting-filters/README.md

 ## Intercepting Filters

-This intercepting filters modules is for the Kohana PHP Framework.
+This intercepting filters module is for the Kohana PHP Framework.